• Home

 What is Eosinophilic Oesophagitis (EoE)?

 Eosinophilic Oesophagitis (EoE) is the most known type of EGID, where the eosinophilic infiltration is in the oesophagus (food pipe that connects the mouth to the stomach).
+The exact cause of EoE in most individuals is unclear.
+In some, it appears to be due to an allergy to food(s) and/or aero-allergens.

 The current estimated prevalence of EoE is 1 in 1,000-2,000 individuals and rising.
 People with EoE may have other allergic diseases such as IgE (immediate) food allergies, asthma, eczema and/or hay fever.
 EoE affects people of all ages, sex and ethnicity.
 In some families, there may be an inherited (genetic) tendency.
 Males are more commonly affected than females.